 This common theme kept coming through that he felt unsupported and hurt by people who deserted him and who had a lack of loyalty.
 Those close to him said he didn’t seem to have the strength to push through with projects on his own, and he needed to use others.
 He needed to have others who were strongly loyal to him to help him achieve his vision.
 While this pattern repeated itself, Neville’s itinerant ministry continued to grow and he was well known and liked as a courageous, convicting preacher.

-Visit to New Zealand
+Visits to New Zealand and Itinerant Preaching Ministry

 Early years at Cust